-Commisions remain in the county qualified until the current term expires.
+Notary Commissions remain in the county where a notary is qualified until the current term expires.
 You will need to obtain a Certificate of Official Character from Erie County to file in another County.
 The cost of the Certificate is $5.
-You will have to come to the Customer Service Desk, Erie County Clerk's Office, 92 Franklin Street, Buffalo, New York 14202.
+You are required to come personally to the Customer Service Desk, Erie County Clerk's Office, 92 Franklin Street, Buffalo, New York 14202.
 When you file the Certificate in another county (New York State), the fee will be $10 to that county.
 You will also need to file a change of address with the Department of State.
 There is no form; if not previously notified, the State will accept your change of address when you renew in the new county of your residence.

 How do I become a notary?